-Inherency: In determining whether a single item of prior art anticipates a patent claim, you should take into consideration not only what is expressly disclosed in the particular prior art reference but also what is inherently present or disclosed in that prior art reference inherently results from its practice.
+Inherency: In determining whether a single item of prior art anticipates a patent claim, you should take into consideration not only what is expressly disclosed in the particular prior art reference but also what is inherently present or disclosed in that prior art reference or what inherently results from its practice.
 Prior art inherently anticipates a patent claim if the missing element(s) or feature(s) would necessarily result from what the single item of prior art teaches to a person of ordinary skill in the art.
 A party claiming inherent anticipation must prove that the allegedly inherent element(s) or feature(s) necessarily [[is] [are]] present by clear and convincing evidence.
 Evidence outside of the prior art reference itself [including experimental testing] may be used to show that elements that are not expressly disclosed in the reference are inherent in it.
 To be inherent, the element(s) or feature(s) that [[is] [are]] alleged to have been inherent must necessarily have existed in or resulted from the prior art reference.
 The fact that the element(s) or feature(s) [[is] [are]] likely to have existed is not sufficient.
 It is not required, however, that persons of ordinary skill recognize or appreciate the inherent disclosure at the time the prior art was first known or used.
 Thus, the prior use or disclosure of the patented invention that was unrecognized and unappreciated can still be an invalidating anticipation, provided the allegedly inherent element(s) or feature(s) [[was]] [were]] necessarily present in the prior use or disclosure.

 You must keep these requirements in mind and apply them to each kind of anticipation you consider in this case.
 There are additional requirements that apply to the categories of anticipation that [the Defendant] contends apply in this case.
 I will now instruct you about these.